eduvpn/documentation/DEPLOY_EL.md

----
-title: Deploying on EL
+# Deploying on Enterprise Linux
-description: Install and Maintain eduVPN/Let's Connect! on EL
-category: installation
----

 For simple one server deployments and tests, we have a deploy script available you can run on a fresh EL installation.
 It will configure all components